 email: david.franklin (at) tum.de

 Justinas Cesonis studied Engineering at the University of Cambridge, graduating with a Masters degree.
-He moved to TUM in 2016 and is working on computational models of motor control.
+He moved to TUM in 2016 and is working on a PhD investigating computational models of motor control.

 Marion Forano comes from France.
 After two years studying in Blaise Pascal University, Clermont-Ferrand, she obtained her Bachelor degree in Adapted Physical Activity in Nice, France.
 In 2016 she received her Master in Human Movement Science from Aix-Marseille University with a research project on vision, proprioception and online control.
 She started her PhD at TUM, working on motor learning and internal models.

 Sonja joined the lab in 2017 and is responsible for office management and administration.
 Her office hours are 10am - 3pm, Mondays, Tuesdays, Thursdays and Fridays.

 Robert Bauer is working on the visual guidance of reaching movements